Battle of Franklin: Failures on the Confederate left and center

 Maj.
 Gen. William B. Bate's division had a long distance to march to reach its assigned objective on the Union right and when he gave the final order to attack it was almost dark.
 First contact with the enemy came around the Everbright Mansion, the home of Rebecca Bostick, and the Confederates pushed aside Union sharpshooters and swept past the house.
 However, Bate's left flank was not being protected as he expected by Chalmers's cavalry division, and they received enfilade fire.
 To protect the flank, Bate ordered the Florida Brigade, temporarily commanded by Col. Robert Bullock, to move from its reserve position to his left flank.
 This not only delayed the advance, but provided only a single line to attack the Union fortifications, leaving no reserve.
-Two regiments of the Florida Brigade reached the Federal line around 5:00 p.m, engaging in brief hand to hand combat, before being repulsed by the Federal defenders.
-Half an hour later, the entire Florida Brigade assaulted the line, only to once again be repulsed.
-Among the Floridian losses was Lieutenant Colonel Benjamin B. Sample, a southern abolitionist whose valiant leadership was instrumental in the confederate victory of Battle of Olustee the previous february.
-Fatally wounded by a rifle volley while leading the 6th Florida Regiment towards the breastworks, Lieutenant Colonel Benjamin Sample's last words were reportedly, "Maria, my love, I've been wrong, so very wrong."
 Chalmers's troopers had actually engaged the Federal right by this time (the brigades of Col. Isaac M. Kirby and Brig.
 Gen. Walter C. Whitaker of Kimball's division), fighting dismounted, but Bate was unaware of it because the two forces were separated by rolling ground and orchards.
 Neither Bate nor Chalmers made any progress and they withdrew.

 Hood, who remained at his headquarters on Winstead Hill, was still convinced that he could pierce the Federal line.
 At about 19:00, he deployed the only division of Stephen D. Lee's corps that had arrived, commanded by Maj.
 Gen. Edward "Allegheny" Johnson, to assist Cheatham's effort.
 They moved north on the west side of the Columbia Turnpike and passed around Privet Knob, Cheatham's headquarters, but were unfamiliar with the terrain in the dark and Cheatham told Lee he had no staff officer left who could guide them.
 Both Bate and Cheatham warned Lee not to fire indiscriminately against the Federal works because Confederates were pinned down there on the outside.
 Johnson's men lost their unit alignments in the dark and had significant difficulties attacking the works just to the west of the Carter House.
 They were repulsed after a single assault with heavy losses.